Houston Truck Accident Attorneys

 The experienced trial lawyers with Attorney Tom provide aggressive, skilled, and compassionate legal representation for individuals who are hurt in collisions involving commercial vehicles.
 We’ve seen firsthand the devastation that these accidents can cause, and we firmly believe that victims should not be forced to deal with the catastrophic injuries, skyrocketing medical expenses, costly property repairs and replacement, and other struggles that often result from an unexpected accident like this.

 Because commercial truck crashes can be costly to investigate and pursue, it is crucial to hire a law firm with the right experience and resources to properly handle your case.
 Attorney Tom‘s team of lawyers is ready to stand up for you and make sure that every potentially liable party is identified and held accountable for the harm you’ve suffered.
 Don’t stress about how you’ll pay your medical bills and recover lost wages, and don’t pay out of pocket for the mistakes made by a truck driver or the company that hired them.
 Instead, reach out to Attorney Tom for help.

-Our trucking accident attorneys are available 24/7, and our consultations are always free.
-Call 713-244-6363 or contact us online to schedule your confidential consultation and find out how we can help you get the justice and compensation you’re owed.
+Our Houston trucking accident lawyers are available 24/7, and our consultations are always free.
+Call (713) 244-6363 or contact us online to schedule your confidential consultation and find out how we can help you get the justice and compensation you’re owed.